Kailash-03/gym-equipment-classification-and-exercise-recommendation/README.md

 ## How to run the project

 1. Clone the repository
-2. Add gemini API key and secret to the .env file
-3. Install the required libraries using the following command:
+2. Install the required libraries using the following command:
 ```bash
 pip install -r requirements.txt
 ```
-4. Run the following command to start the server:
+3. Run the following command to start the server:
 ```bash
 python app.py
 ```